Welcome to Harvard Biorobotics Laboratory

 in biomedical instrumentation, teleoperated robots, and intelligent sensors.

-Last updated January 30, 2012.
-For updates and questions regarding the website, please contact the webmaster.
+For questions regarding the website, please contact the webmaster.